MPandya0/323_Project_1/README.md

 Your job is to write the Java entities (annotated POJOs) for all the classes in this model:
 ## UML
 ![UML](./images/uml.JPG)

+## Functional Requirements
+1. Add new objects:
+    * Add a new Authoring Entity instance:
+      - Writing Group
+      - Individual Author
+      - Ad Hoc Team
+      - Add an Individual Author to an existing Ad Hoc Team
+    * Add a new Publisher
+    * Add a new Book
+2. List all the information about a specific Object:
+    * Publisher
+    * Book (include the publisher and the Authoring Entity information)
+    * Writing Group
+3. Delete a Book - be sure to prompt for all the elements of a candidate key.
+4. Update a Book - change the authoring entity for an existing book.
+5. List the primary key of all the rows of:
+    * Publishers
+    * Books (show the title as well as the ISBN)
+    * Authoring entities - and supply the **type** of authoring entity for each as well.

 ## DDL
 ```sql